 Lean Portfolio Management

-LPM provides an alignment and governance model for a specific SAFe Portfolio, which contains a set of Development Value Streams (DVS) for a business domain in an Enterprise.
-Each DVS builds, supports, and maintains Solutions delivered to the Customer, whether internal or external to the enterprise.
+LPM provides an alignment and governance model for a specific portfolio, which contains a set of Development Value Streams (DVS) for a business domain in an Enterprise.
+Each DVS builds, supports, and maintains Solutions for Operational Value Streams (OVS).
+These solutions are delivered by the OVS to the enterprise’s external or internal Customers.
 Examples include developing an e-commerce website, medical device, or satellite and developing and deploying a software application within an enterprise for internal customers.

 LPM is one of the seven core competencies essential to achieving Business Agility.
 Each core competency is supported by a self-assessment, enabling the enterprise to assess its proficiency.
 The Measure and Grow article provides a competency assessment and recommends improvement opportunities for implementing LPM.